nobodyzxc/MineSweeper/solver/README.md

 # MineSweeperSolver

-GameClt.c:

-    Given a interface to implement solver.
+GameClt.c: An interface to implement solver.

-    The files in the directory is the template.
-    The files in "series" is the solver for MSMS(win8).
+The files in "series" is the solver for M$MS(win8).